 All players are required to wear gloves for protection.
 Choosing the right lacrosse gloves is the second most important thing in equipment for lacrosse.
 Gloves are your main point of contact for ball controll on the stick.
 We offer a lacrosse glove sizing and fitting guide to help you decide which size to choose.
 If you want to learn more about gloves visit our blog: BEST LACROSSE GLOVES FOR 2020.

 Proper footwear is required for all lacrosse players.
-Men's lacrosse cleat sizes can drop down to as low as size 5, in case your son does not fit into a youth lacrosse cleat.
+Men's lacrosse cleat sizes can drop down to as low as size 4, in case your son does not fit into a youth lacrosse cleat.
+This would be the case for the New Balance Freeze.
 Men's sizing is not as narrow as a youth cleat.

 The HyperLow Youth Nike Mouthguard has a low profile design that makes on-field communiation easier.
 You can customize your fit with this mouthguard with boil and bite technology.
 This mouthguard is unisex and can be used at all levels of play.

 If you would like to speak to one of our Pro's about lacrosse and what beginners should know, feel free to give us a call at 855.255.5294.
 We are a company of lacrosse players, current and past, and can offer advice on any topic.
 Welcome to the game of lacrosse, we will see you on the fields!